grafana/grafana/docs/sources/panels-visualizations/visualizations/stat/index.md

 ### Text mode

-You can use the Text mode option to control what text the panel renders.
+You can use the Text mode option to control what text the visualization renders.
 If the value is not important, only the name and color is, then change the **Text mode** to **Name**.
 The value will still be used to determine color and is displayed in a tooltip.

 - **Auto -** If the data contains multiple series or fields, show both name and value.
 - **Value -** Show only value, never name.
 Name is displayed in the hover tooltip instead.
 - **Value and name -** Always show value and name.
 - **Name -** Show name instead of value.
 Value is displayed in the hover tooltip.
 - **None -** Show nothing (empty).
 Name and value are displayed in the hover tooltip.

+### Wide layout

+Set whether wide layout is enabled or not.
+Wide layout is enabled by default.

+- **On -** Wide layout is enabled.
+- **Off -** Wide layout is disabled.

+{{% admonition type="note" %}}
+This option is only applicable when **Text mode** is set to **Value and name**.
+When wide layout is enabled, the value and name are displayed side-by-side with the value on the right, if the panel is wide enough.
+When wide layout is disabled, the value is always rendered underneath the name.
+{{% /admonition %}}

 ### Color mode